Step right up, Bookwyrms, and behold a spectacle of supernatural proportions! It’s the first (possibly) annual…

 - “Kooks,” by David Bowie

 - “Get What You Give,” by Felix Cartal

-Bingo square: I’m counting Seanan McGuire’s In an Absent Dream as “a book in the middle of the series,” and Mariko Tamaki’s The Moon is Up as “a book I saw someone else reading.”
+Bingo squares: I’m counting Seanan McGuire’s In an Absent Dream as “a book in the middle of the series,” and Mariko Tamaki’s The Moon is Up as “a book I saw someone else reading.”

 * * * * *

 Scare-o-meter: 5 out of 10 long-lost keys to a bitter woman’s cabinet of curiosities.